 Extraction separates the bitumen from the oil sands.
-In-situ extraction uses steam to separate the bitumen while mining requires an additional step at an extraction facility.
-Here the oil sands are mixed with hot water-creating a slurry-and separated into sand, water, and bitumen and sent to a primary upgrading facility by pipeline (NPR, 2012).
-According to the Energy Information Administration (EIA), "in order to flow in a pipeline, the bitumen must be diluted with condensate or other light oils or 'upgraded' by complex processing units into a light, sweet 'synthetic' crude oil (SCO).
-Upgrading is "the process by which heavy oil and bitumen are converted into lighter crude by increasing the ratio of hydrogen to carbon, normally using either coking or hydroprocessing"-and normally occurs in two steps according to Alberta Energy (2012).
+In situ extraction uses steam to separate the bitumen, while mining requires an additional step at an extraction facility.
+Here the oil sands are mixed with hot water-creating a slurry-and separated into sand, water, and bitumen, with the petroleum fraction sent to a primary upgrading facility by pipeline (NPR, 2012).
+According to the Energy Information Administration (EIA), "in order to flow in a pipeline, the bitumen must be diluted with condensate or other light oils or 'upgraded' by complex processing units into a light, sweet 'synthetic' crude oil (SCO)."
+Upgrading is "the process by which heavy oil and bitumen are converted into lighter crude by increasing the ratio of hydrogen to carbon, normally using either coking or hydroprocessing"-and normally occurs in a two-step process (Alberta Energy, 2012).

-Of all the crude oil and equivalent production in Canada in 2011, roughly 28 percent was synthetic crude oil and 25 percent was non-upgraded crude bitumen" (EIA, 2012).
-There are currently five upgrading facilities in Alberta where oil sands products were upgraded to synthetic crude oil in 2011, according to Alberta Energy (Alberta Energy, 2012).
-Maps and information on oil sands deposits, extraction, and upgrading facilities can be found here: http://environment.alberta.ca/apps/osip/
+Of the total crude oil and equivalent production in Canada in 2011, roughly 28 percent was synthetic crude oil and 25 percent was non-upgraded crude bitumen (EIA, 2012).
+There were five upgrading facilities in Alberta where oil sands products were upgraded to synthetic crude oil in 2011 (Alberta Energy, 2012).
+Maps and information on oil sands deposits, extraction, and upgrading facilities can be found at http://environment.alberta.ca/apps/osip/